-- Remove surface intermetallic compounds not dissolved in etch - Neutralize the surface ready for anodizing - Provide a uniform, thin oxide film to protect against corrosive attack
+- Remove surface intermetallic compounds not dissolved in etch - Neutralize the surface ready for anodizing - Provide a uniform, thin oxide film to protect against corrosive attack necessary to oxidize the surface and prevent corrosive attack.

-Various solutions can be used for desmutting.
-Sulfuric acid is preferred because it is compatible with the anodizing solution.
-Spent anodizing solution can be used but is only effective on light smut, eg on AA 6063.
-An additive such as sodium persulfate might be necessary to oxidize the surface and prevent corrosive attack.
 Nitric acid was used by most anodizers.
-It attacks aluminium only very slowly but can degrade to nitrogen dioxide which contributes to NO_x .
+It attacks aluminium only very slowly but can degrade to nitrogen dioxide which contributes to NO_x.
 It is good for removing surface copper after brightening or from AA 2024.
 Hydrofluoric acid-based desmut solutions remove smut from high silicon alloys.